karuvally/buzzer/README.md

 # buzzer
-A low cost alternative to quiz buzzers
+A crude and low cost alternative to quiz buzzers
+It was developed for the Drishti D-COD event @ CET